The Cowherd and the Weaver Girl

+Earliest known reference

+Later literature

 The tale has been alluded to in many literary works.
+Du Fu (杜甫; 712–770) of the Tang dynasty wrote a poem called The Heavenly River:

-One of the most famous was the poem by Qin Guan(秦观) (1049–1100) during the Song dynasty:
+One of the most famous derivatives is a poem by Qin Guan (秦观; 1049–1100) during the Song dynasty:

-Du Fu(杜甫) (712–770) of the Tang dynasty wrote a poem about the heavenly river:
+Analysis

 Influence and variations

-The story is popular in other parts of Asia, with variations in different locations.
-In Southeast Asia, the story has been conflated into a Jataka tale detailing the story of Manohara, the youngest of seven daughters of the Kinnara King who lives on Mount Kailash and falls in love with Prince Sudhana.
+The story of the cowherd and weaver girl spread across Asia, with different variations appearing in various languages and regions over the course of time.
+In Southeast Asia, the story has been conflated into a Jataka tale detailing the story of Manohara, the youngest of seven daughters of the Kinnara King, who lives on Mount Kailash and falls in love with Prince Sudhana.

-In Korea, the story focuses on Jicknyeo, a weaver girl who falls in love with Gyeonwoo, a herder.
+In Korea, the story focuses on Jiknyeo, a weaver girl who falls in love with Gyeonwoo, a herder.
 In Japan, the story revolves around the romance between the deities, Orihime and Hikoboshi.
-In Vietnam, the story is known as Ngưu Lang Chức Nữ and revolves around the story of Chức Nữ, the weaver, and Ngưu Lang, the herder of buffalos.
+In Vietnam, the story is known as Ngưu Lang Chức Nữ and Ông Ngâu Bà Ngâu, and revolves around the story of Chức Nữ, the weaver, and Ngưu Lang, the herder of buffalos.
 The Vietnamese version is also titled The Weaver Fairy and the Buffalo Boy.

+Tale type

+In the first catalogue of Chinese folktales (devised in 1937), Wolfram Eberhard abstracted a Chinese folktype indexed as number 34, Schwanenjungfrau ("The Swan Maiden"): a poor human youth is directed to the place where supernatural women bathe by a cow or a deer; the women may be Swan Maidens, a celestial weaver, one of the Pleiades, one of the "9 Celestial Maidens", or a fairy; he steals the garments of one of them and makes her his wife; she finds the garments and flies back to Heaven; the youth goes after her, and meets her in the Heavenly realm; the Heavenly king decrees that the couple shall meet only once a year.
+Based on some of the variants available then, Eberhard dated the story to the 5th century, although the tale seems much older, with references to it in the Huainanzi (2nd century BC).
+Eberhard also supposed that the fairy tale preceded the astral myth.

-Chinese folklorist and scholar Ting Nai-tung classified the versions of the Cowherd and the Weaver Girl under the Aarne–Thompson–Uther Index ATU 400, "The Quest for the Lost Wife".
+Chinese folklorist and scholar Ting Nai-tung classified the versions of The Cowherd and the Weaver Girl under the Aarne–Thompson–Uther Index ATU 400, "The Quest for the Lost Wife".
 The tale also holds similarities with widespread tales of the swan maiden (bird maiden or bird princess).
-There are also distinct similarities to the Mesopotamian tale of Dumuzid and Inanna.